AnaZonia/moon_notes/000 Ana Did Science Today.md

 It looks like due to data leakage, the normalization should be done within each testing/training group.
 Since I found that out when rewriting the code in Python, I am leaving the original code for a bit and will focus on writing the Python section.

 I am starting with only one set of parameters and will build on that as the code is shown to be robust.

+Email Brian to speak to Catalina about speaking to Andres and CIAM. no monday morning, friday morning.
+Undergrads to get data.
+Report back what they CAN't find - who are they talking to, and where are they getting it.

 ## 11/09, Wed - Coding
 After testing for multicollinearity and running for the main optimizers, I am also trying out [theseus](https://sites.google.com/view/theseus-ai/), Hossein's recommendation.